mattilaa/json2cpp/README.md

 # JSON to C++ class generator
 ## Description
 A simple Python script that generates C++ classes from a JSON schema file.
-RapidJSON is used as a backend for JSON serialization and deserialization in the C++ code.
-An example CMake project fetches and builds RapidJSON (and GoogleTest) from the repository, so there is no need to install it into the system.
+[RapidJSON](https://github.com/Tencent/rapidjson) is used as the backend for JSON serialization and deserialization in the C++ code.
+An example CMake project fetches and builds RapidJSON (and GoogleTest) from the repository, so there is no need to install them on the system.

 ## Installing
-You don’t necessarily need anything other than the json2cpp.py script.
-You can download it separately if you want.
-Alternatively, you can clone this repository to get the example_schema.json file and see how it is used in C++ code.
+You don’t need anything other than the [json2cpp.py](https://github.com/mattilaa/json2cpp/blob/main/json2cpp.py) script.
+You can download it separately if you prefer.
+Alternatively, you can clone this repository to get the [example_schema.json](https://github.com/mattilaa/json2cpp/blob/main/schema/example_schema.json) file and the CMake project to see how they are used in the C++ code.
 ```
 git clone https://github.com/mattilaa/json2cpp
 ```
 ## Examples
 ### Simple usage
 ```
 python3 json2cpp.py --schema schema/example_schema.json
 ```
-This generates files with default names in the default location.
+This generates files with default names in the default location
 ```
 .
 ├── json2cpp_gen.cpp